makeswift/makeswift/examples/bigcommerce/README.md

 ## Putting it all together

-With a home page and product template pages created it's probably a good time to explain what's going on
+With a home page and product template pages created it's probably a good time to explain what's going on.

 ### How is BigCommerce product data getting to components?

-The `/pages/[[...path]].tsx` route uses Next.js' `getStaticProps` to get page data from Makeswift
+The `/pages/[[...path]].tsx` route uses Next.js' `getStaticProps` to get page data from Makeswift.

 ```tsx
 const makeswiftResult = await makeswiftGetStaticProps(ctx)